gauravmeee/My_md_Notes/👨‍🚒📚 CS Exam/📘 COA/▶️✔️ Tutorial_COA One Shot (GATE Wallah).md

 -> length of Instruction = 4 + 8 + 8 =  20 bits
 ```

-##### **Ques.** Consider a processor with 64 registers, instruction set of size 12, each instruction has 5 distinct field (opcode + 2 source registers + 1 destination register identifier, and a 12-bit immediate value ).
+##### **Ques3.** Consider a processor with 64 registers, instruction set of size 12, each instruction has 5 distinct field (opcode + 2 source registers + 1 destination register identifier, and a 12-bit immediate value ).
 Each instruction stored in byte-aligned fashion.
 If a program has 100 instructions, the amount of memory (in bytes) consumed by the program text is??

 ```
 -> 64 register